canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

 ========================

-The WSL datasource relies exclusively on the Windows filesystem as the provider for user data.
-Access to those files is provided by WSL itself, unless disabled by the user, thus the datasource doesn't require any special component running on the Windows host to provide such data.
+The WSL datasource relies exclusively on the Windows filesystem as the provider of user data.
+Access to those files is provided by WSL itself unless disabled by the user, thus the datasource doesn't require any special component running on the Windows host to provide such data.

 User data can be supplied in any
 :ref:`format supported by cloud-init<user_data_formats>`, such as YAML cloud-config files or shell scripts.
-At runtime the WSL datasource looks for user data in the following locations inside the Windows host filesystem, in the order specified below:
+At runtime, the WSL datasource looks for user data in the following locations inside the Windows host filesystem, in the order specified below: